WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_25.md

 And he will spread out his hands in the midst of it as a swimmer spreads his hands out to swim, but the LORD will lay low his pompous pride together with the skill of his hands.

 ###### 12
-And the high fortifications of his walls he will bring down, lay low, and cast to the ground, to the dust. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the high fortifications of his walls he will bring down, lay low, and cast to the ground, to the dust.

 ***